FA Cup Betting Offers 2021-2022

 FA Cup Facts and Trivia

-- Arsenal have won the FA Cup more than any other team thanks to their thirteen wins
+- Arsenal have won the FA Cup more than any other team thanks to their fourteen wins

-- The Gunners have also appeared in the final the joint most times, alongside Manchester United
+- The Gunners have also appeared in the final the most times, 21.

 - Wanderers FC and Blackburn Rovers have each won the trophy three times consecutively